xinhaoyuan/layout-machi/README.md

 Each drafting window is associated with a upper-left area (UL) and a bottom-right area (BR).
 The geometry of the window is from the upper-left corner of the UL to the bottom-right corner of the BR.

-Draft mode is suppose to work well with areas produced with `d` or `w` operation, but it is not limited to those.
+Draft mode is suppose to work well with grid areas (produced by `d` or `w` operations), but it is not limited to those.
-To enable draft mode in a layout by default, configure the layout with a command with a leading `d`, for example, `d12210121`, or `dw66`.

-Draft mode can be easily overrided by per-window settings.
+Draft mode is enabled for a newly placed window when its UL and BR is in different areas.
 Resize a window to a single area to disable drafting, or across areas to enable drafting.
-You can also use `f` or `.` key in switcher UI to manually cycle through modes.
+You can also use `f` or `.` key in switcher UI to manually cycle through modes despit how the window previously spans areas.

 ### Nested layouts